openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/Software/README.md

               be *Active* but not the primary version.
 6. *Failed* - The `Software.Version` or the storage medium on which it is stored has failed.
 An event may be recorded with additional details.
+7. *ActivatingAsStandbySpare* - The Software.Version is in the process of being processed.
+8. *StandbySpare* - The Software.Version is part of a redundancy set and awaits a failover or external action to activate.

 ### Image Apply Time